-E.5 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement www.asrnl.com a.s.r.
+E.5 Non-compliance with the Minimum Capital Requirement and noncompliance with the Solvency Capital Requirement www.asrnl.com a.s.r. de nederlandse verzekerings maatschappij voor alle verzekeringen

 As a.s.r. non-life has not faced any form of non-compliance with the MCR or significant non-compliance with the SCR during the reporting period or at the reporting date, no further information is included here.